 Once the soil is moistened, push your soil blocker back and forth in the seed starting soil mix.
 Fill the chambers completely with soil.
 Scrape off the extra, then eject the blocks onto a tray.
 Sow one seed per block, pressing the seeds that do not need light down below the surface, and leaving the remaining seeds on top of the soil blocks.
 Add heat and light to encourage germination.
 Water very gently, daily.
 Do not allow the seedlings to sit in soggy water or your blocks will not stay firmly shaped.
 Detailed soil blocking instructions are on The Gardener’s Workshop website.

-Whether you are utilizing a soil blocking method or traditional seed starting method, making your own seed starting soil mix can be important to the success of your seeds erupting their little heads into the light.
+Whether you are utilizing a soil blocking method or a traditional seed starting method, making your own seed starting soil mix can be important to the success of your seeds erupting their little heads into the light.
 Try either of the recipes above for great success.